zohaibjawaid/resume-analyser/README.md

 If you get permission error in windows machine, run cmd as Administrator.

 ## Running notebook for algorithm (optional)
 Install Anaconda from https://www.anaconda.com/distribution/ and launch jupyter.
+* Extract `training-data.zip`
+* Place test resumes in `test-resumes` folder
-Open `main.ipynb` in jupyter to run.
+* Open `main.ipynb` in jupyter and run.

 ## Author